KyleAMathews/typography.js/docs/what.md

 A vertical rhythm is a similar concept to grids where grids partition horizontal space, vertical rhythm partitions vertical space.
-As the eye scans down a page, it expects there to be harmony, that the space between lines, block elements, etc. are consistent and mathmatically related.
+As the eye scans down a page, it expects there to be harmony, that the space between lines, block elements, etc. are consistent and mathematically related.
 To ensure this, Typography.js overrides all block element margins and sets a margin-bottom of one rhythm [on all block elements.](https://github.com/KyleAMathews/typography.js/blob/master/packages/typography/src/utils/createStyles.js#L57)